Brexit and company taxes – what happens from Jan.1, 2021?

 This article was originally published on Dec.
 22, 2020 and has been updated.

 As of Jan.
 1, 2021, the UK is officially no longer a member of the EU, and the transition period included with the Withdrawal Agreement between the EU and the UK comes to an end.
-Now that Brexit is official here, companies should implement plans to cope with the tax changes that it may bring, and also keep in mind that more developments will likely emerge in the near future.
+Now that Brexit is officially here, companies should implement plans to cope with the tax changes that it may bring, and also keep in mind that more developments will likely emerge in the near future.

 The UK left the EU on Jan.
 31, 2020 and was in a transition period during which the UK must abide by its undertakings as a member of the EU, and the EU members must afford the UK the benefits of membership.
 The UK incorporated EU legislation into domestic law so that as of its departure, the UK technically remains aligned.
 However, the process of transposing thousands of regulations into UK law was messy and tracking down legacy EU provisions in the UK statute has been tricky.